pgtipping/apt-affordability-checkerFE/memory-bank/progress.md

 - Stage all files, commit, and push changes to `origin main`.
 - Document any issues or edge cases in the memory bank.

-## Next Steps [Updated: 2025-04-14 15:39 EDT]
+## Next Steps [Updated: 2025-04-14 15:50 EDT]

 1. Stage changes (`git add .`).
-2. Commit changes (`git commit -m "chore: add console logs for currency formatting debug"`).
+2. Commit changes (`git commit -m "fix: finalize results page fixes (currency, error, cleanup)"`).
 3. Push committed changes to the remote repository (`git push`).
-4.  **User Action:** Redeploy to Vercel.
-5.  **User Action:** Access the results page in the browser, open the developer console, and report the logged values and types for the currency fields.
-6. Based on console logs, determine the root cause and apply the correct fix for currency formatting.
+4. Redeploy to Vercel and confirm all fixes (currency formatting, error handling, button removal) are working correctly.
-7. If formatting is fixed and deployment successful, proceed with ZORI data automation.
+5. If deployment is successful, proceed with implementing the automated monthly update workflow for the ZORI data.
+6. Consider implementing AI response streaming in a future task for improved UX.

 ## How to Resume

 - Review `activeContext.md` and this file for the latest context and next steps.
-- Stage, commit, and push changes including console logs.
+- Stage, commit, and push final changes.
-- User needs to redeploy and inspect browser console logs on the results page.
-- Provide console output to Cline to diagnose the formatting issue.
+- Redeploy to Vercel and perform final verification.
-- If formatting is fixed and deployment successful, proceed with ZORI data automation implementation.
+- If successful, proceed with ZORI data automation implementation.

 ---